EU mergers and takeovers (July 11)

-BRUSSELS, July 11 The following are mergers under review by the European Commission and a brief guide to the EU merger process:
+BRUSSELS, July 11 (Reuters) - The following are mergers under review by the European Commission and a brief guide to the EU merger process:

 -- Private equity firm Blackstone Group to acquire Finnish real estate investment company Sponda (approved July 10)